The Global Handwashing Day -‘Clean hands – A recipe for health’

 Handwashing with soap is a critical part of food hygiene, a set of hygienic practices that keep nourishment safe and avert nourishment-related illnesses.
 Other important aspects of food hygiene include: keeping utensils and dishes clean, properly storing and reheating nourishment, boiling water and milk where required, and thoroughly cooking food.

 Up to 70 percent of cases of diarrhea may be associated with poor food hygiene.
-Food-borne sicknesses are a major reason for death in low income settings, especially among children under .
+Food-borne sicknesses are a major reason for death in low-income settings, especially among children under.
 Contamination of nourishment can lead to a wide range of sicknesses and outbreaks, many of which are especially perilous for pregnant ladies, fetuses, and people with compromised immune systems.
 Hygiene promotion activities have shown improved food hygiene behaviors and reduced contamination in food.
 One study with mothers in Nepal showed that food hygiene behavior change, including enhanced handwashing, is possible through a behavior-centered intervention process.

-Critical nourishment related times for handwashing with soap include: before cooking or preparing food, before eating, and before feeding someone (including breastfeeding).
+Critical nourishment related times for handwashing with soap includes: before cooking or preparing food, before eating, and before feeding someone (including breastfeeding).
 Caregivers should wash their own hands at all critical times, and model or enforce good handwashing behavior for children.
 Caregivers include parents, siblings, different relatives, school or daycare professionals, and others.

 Research indicates that existing routines can be modified to help form new habits.
 For example, a meal can fill in as a ‘trigger’ moment for handwashing.
 Constant handwashing is more likely when handwashing facilities are set up, and time is set aside for handwashing before eating, to help develop a group norm.